Diana, Princess of Wales: Post-divorce

 Diana retained close friendships with several celebrities, including Elton John, Liza Minnelli, George Michael, Michael Jackson, and Gianni Versace, whose funeral she attended in 1997.
 She dated the British-Pakistani heart surgeon Hasnat Khan, who was called "the love of her life" by many of her closest friends after her death, and she is said to have described him as "Mr. Wonderful".
 In May 1996, Diana visited Lahore upon invitation of Imran Khan, a relative of Hasnat Khan, and visited the latter's family in secret.
 Khan was intensely private and the relationship was conducted in secrecy, with Diana lying to members of the press who questioned her about it.
 Their relationship lasted almost two years with differing accounts of who ended it.
 She is said to have spoken of her distress when he ended their relationship.
 However, according to Khan's testimony at the inquest into her death, it was Diana who ended their relationship in the summer of 1997.
 Burrell also said the relationship was ended by Diana in July 1997.
 Burrell also claimed that Diana's mother, Frances Shand Kydd, disapproved of her daughter's relationship with a Muslim man.
-By the time of Diana's death in 1997, she had not spoken to her mother in four months.
-By contrast, her relationship with her estranged stepmother had reportedly improved.
+By the time of Diana's death in 1997, she had not spoken to her mother in four months, reportedly due to a paid interview she gave to Hello! about Diana's divorce and her criticism of her dating choices.
+By contrast, her relationship with her stepmother had reportedly improved, with Raine later stating "[Diana] used to come and sit on my sofa and tell me her troubles.
+I'm very happy about that."

 Within a month, Diana began a relationship with Dodi Fayed, the son of her summer host, Mohamed Al-Fayed.
 That summer, Diana had considered taking her sons on a holiday to the Hamptons on Long Island, New York, but security officials had prevented it.
 After deciding against a trip to Thailand, she accepted Fayed's invitation to join his family in the south of France, where his compound and large security detail would not cause concern to the Royal Protection squad.
 Mohamed Al-Fayed bought the Jonikal, a 60-metre multimillion-pound yacht on which to entertain Diana and her sons.
 Tina Brown later claimed that Diana's romance with Fayed and her four-month relationship with Gulu Lalvani were a ploy "to inflame the true object of her affections, Hasnat Khan".
 In the years after her death, Burrell, journalist Richard Kay, and voice coach Stewart Pearce have claimed that Diana was also thinking about buying a property in the United States.